About

 Industry Forecast

-The combined effects of deregulation, technology, demographic changes, and mergers will continue to affect total employment growth and the mix of occupations in the banking industry.
-Deregulation of the banking industry allows banks to offer a variety of financial and insurance products that they were once prohibited from selling.
-The need to develop, analyze, and sell these new services will spur demand for securities and financial services sales representatives, financial analysts, and personal financial advisors.
+Deregulation of the industry allows banks to offer a variety of financial and insurance products that they were once prohibited from selling.
+Managing and selling these services will spur demand for financial analysts and personal financial advisors.
 Demand for "personal bankers" to advise and manage the assets of wealthy clients, as well as the aging baby-boom generation, also will grow.
-However, banks will continue to face considerable competition -- particularly in lending -- from nonbank establishments, such as consumer credit companies and mortgage brokers.
-Companies and individuals now are able to obtain loans and credit and raise money through a variety of means other than bank loans.
-Therefore, some loan officers may be replaced by financial services sales representatives, who sell loans along with other bank services.
+However, banks will continue to face considerable competition in financial services from nonbank establishments, such as insurance companies and independent financial advisor firms.

 Related Degree Fields